-Hearty soups are really our go to meals of choice starting in the autumn.
-Not only are they delicious and nutritious but they can generally be made ahead of time and frozen which makes weeknight meals a no brainer.
+Hearty comforting soups are really our go to meals of choice starting in the autumn.
+Not only are comforting soups delicious and nutritious but they can generally be made ahead of time and frozen which makes weeknight meals a no brainer.

 Sure, it takes time to prepare large batches of soup but having them ready and waiting to eat for lunches or dinners is very much worth the effort.
 We actually started doing this years ago when we slashed our grocery budget and have kept up with it ever since.